Will the Heat cover the spread vs. the Bulls? Promo Codes, Betting Trends, Records ATS

 Additional Heat Insights & Trends

 - Miami has covered the spread in a lower percentage of its home games than road games.
-It has covered one time in five games when playing at home, and it has covered four times in seven games when playing on the road.
+It has covered one time in five games when playing at home, and it has covered four times in eight games on the road.

 Bet on this or any NBA matchup at BetMGM